-We also ask that the organisation has put in place all necessary processes, procedures, investigations and compliance systems to ensure that this situation will continue to be the case at all times.
+We also ask through the tender process that the organisation has put in place all necessary processes, procedures, investigations and compliance systems to ensure that this situation will continue to be the case at all times.
 Supporting evidence is required at award if the organisation is successful and we will continue to check this in the contract management process on a regular basis.